Curonian colonization of the Americas: Courland and Tobago

-In their first year on the island the Couronians built an Evangelical Lutheran church.
+During their first year on the island the Curonians built an Evangelical Lutheran church.
 The colony was successful, but the Netherlands was not willing to accede to losing the West Indies and replied by establishing its own colony nearby a few months later.
-Thus, the small Couronian colony soon became overshadowed by a second Dutch colony.
-While 120 Couronian colonists had come in 1657, the Dutch colony reached a population of 1,200 by the next year, when 500 French Protestant refugees fleeing Catholic persecution joined them.
+Thus, the small Curonian colony soon became overshadowed by a second Dutch colony.
+While 120 Curonian colonists had come in 1657, the Dutch colony reached a population of 1,200 by the next year, when 500 French Protestant refugees fleeing Catholic persecution joined them.

 Goods exported to Europe included sugar, tobacco, coffee, cotton, ginger, indigo, rum, cocoa, tortoise shells, tropical birds and their feathers.

 The Duchy of Courland and Semigallia became a focus of strategic interest for both Sweden and Poland–Lithuania.
 In 1655 the Swedish army entered the territory of the Duchy and the Northern Wars (1655–1660) began.
 The Swedish army held Duke Jacob captive from 1658 to 1660.
-During this period both colonies continued to thrive until they were taken by the more numerous Dutch settlers, who surrounded Fort James and forced Hubert de Beveren, Governor of the Couronians, to surrender.
+During this period both colonies continued to thrive until they were taken by the more numerous Dutch settlers, who surrounded Fort James and forced Hubert de Beveren, Governor of the Curonians, to surrender.
 The merchant fleet and factories were destroyed.
 Courland and Semigallia officially yielded New Courland on 11 December 1659.
 However, this war ended with the Treaty of Oliwa (signed near Gdańsk) of 1660, on the basis of which Tobago was returned to Courland.

-Although peace had been established between the Couronians and the Dutch, there still remained Spain.
-Following several attacks by buccaneers seeking new harbours, and an expeditionary fleet of Spanish vessels, the Couronians left Tobago in 1666.
-In 1668 a Couronian ship attempted to reoccupy Fort Jacobus and was driven off by the Dutch.
+Although peace had been established between the Curonians and the Dutch, there still remained Spain.
+After several attacks by buccaneers seeking new harbours, and an expeditionary fleet of Spanish vessels, the Curonians left Tobago in 1666.
+In 1668 a Curonian ship attempted to reoccupy Fort Jacobus and was driven off by the Dutch.

-Tobago was regained again just for a short period at the end of Duke Jacob's rule with an attempt in July 1680 at a new colony which also later failed.
+Tobago was regained again just for a brief period at the end of Duke Jacob's rule with an attempt in July 1680 at a new colony which also later failed.
 He began to restore the fleet and factories, and the Duchy never again reached its previous level of prosperity.
-The island was abandoned except for visiting buccaneers from March 1683 to June 1686, before again being occupied by a collection of scattered Couronians from throughout the Dutch, French, and English West Indies, as well as by fresh settlers from the home country.
+The island was abandoned except for visiting buccaneers from March 1683 to June 1686, before again being occupied by a collection of scattered Curonians from throughout the Dutch, French, and English West Indies, as well as by fresh settlers from the home country.

-In May 1690, shortly after the island was sold by Courland and Semigallia the previous year, the Couronian government permanently left Tobago, and those who remained essentially joined the buccaneers or other Anglo-Dutch colonies.
+In May 1690, soon after the island was sold by Courland and Semigallia the previous year, the Curonian government permanently left Tobago, and those who remained essentially joined the buccaneers or other Anglo-Dutch colonies.
 Absentee governors would continue to be appointed until 1795, thereby facilitating the continued use of covert privateering Letters of Marque and Reprisal in the region.